-While it might be easy as cake to pack a backpack for a short hike where you carry only water and a snack, it becomes more of an art when you need to pack additional clothing, extra gear (climbing harness, helmet, via ferrata set etc.) or even sleeping equipment if you plan to spend one or more nights in nature.
+While it might be easy as cake to pack a backpack for a short hike where you carry only water and a snack, it becomes more of an art when you need to pack additional clothing, extra gear (climbing harness, helmet, via ferrata set etc.) or even sleeping equipment in case you plan to spend one or more nights out in the nature.
 A backpack should be packed efficiently so that it will not decrease your performance by being:

 - Too heavy, so you spend too much energy carrying it.

 - Unstable, decreasing your balance – which could be fatal on technically challenging terrain.